kameshraj/udacity/full-stack-web-developer/tournament/README.md

 # udacity
-Python files for udacity **Full Stack Web Developer** nano Degree course's Tournament project
+Python files for udacity **Full Stack Web Developer** Nano Degree course's Tournament project

 - **tournament.sql** - File with SQL commands to create the database and tables for the project.
 You can copy the lines and run it in PSQL shell or invoke everything in this file by psql example.sql
 - **tournament.py** - Actual module which provides all supporting functional calls for this project